sreeix/hat.js/Readme.md

 * Include hat.js in your package.json.
 * npm install
 * Create a deploy folder in the root of the app.
-* Add the appropriate stage configuration files
+* Add the appropriate stage configuration files( or generate it via `hat.js --generate staging`)
 * `hat.js -s staging deploy`

 * `hat.js --help` : Prints all the options available